Venice in 1 Day: a guidebook for getting the most out of your visit

 There is a lot to do and see in Venice and inevitably with only one day there are many things to visit.
 The tour we have done goes through the main tourist attractions of Venice, but it may be the case that you already know them from other occasions and want to see other things.
 In that case I share with you some alternatives to see:

-• Jewish Quarter of Canareggio: In this neighborhood Jews were forced to live in the sixteenth and seventeenth centuries to keep them separated from the rest of the Venetian population.
+• Jewish Quarter of Canareggio: In this neighborhood the Jews were forced to live in the sixteenth and seventeenth centuries to keep them separated from the rest of the Venetian population.
 It is the oldest Jewish quarter in the world and in its streets you can see the Vendramin Calergi Palace, the Ca' d'Oro Palace or the Jewish Museum of Venice.
+You can book a tour of the Jewish quarter of Venice from $21

-• Acqua Alta Bookstore: One of the most curious bookstores in the world.
-It has a large collection of antique books, but its attraction is not them, but the way they are placed.
+• Acqua Alta Bookshop: One of the most curious bookshops in the world.
+It has a large collection of antique books but its attraction is not them, but the way they are placed.
 Due to the Acqua Alta many of their books are in gondolas located on the banks of the canal.

 • A tip: Any of these places are easily visited in one day and can perfectly replace any of the points of the previous tour.
 A good option if you are visiting Venice for the second time and you missed something.